-SOCIMIs must be listed on a regulated market in Spain, in the European Union (or within the European Economic Area) or on a regulated market of any country or territory which there is an actual exchange of tax information uninterruptedly for the entire tax period.
+SOCIMIs must be listed on a regulated market in Spain, in the European Union (or within the European Economic Area) or on a regulated market of any country or territory in which there is an actual exchange of tax information uninterruptedly for the entire tax period.
 Furthermore, after the amendment of the SOCIMI Act in December 2012, listing on alternative multilateral trading markets is also permitted.
-Likewise, this alternative multilateral trading listing is allowed not only on the Spanish alternative market (Mercado Alternativo Bursátil, 'MAB') but also on any alternative multilateral trading market of the European Union (i.e. Alternative Investment Market), the European Economic Area or any country or territory with which there is an actual exchange of tax information.
-In this sense, 77 SOCIMIs have been admitted to the MAB, and eight SOCIMIs have been admitted to the Euronext Access Paris.
-Finally, six SOCIMIs are listed on the Spanish Continuous Market (Mercado Continuo) (e.g. Merlin Properties Socimi, SA).
+Likewise, this alternative multilateral trading listing is allowed not only on the Spanish alternative market (BME Growth) but also on any alternative multilateral trading market of the European Union (i.e., Alternative Investment Market), the European Economic Area or any country or territory with which there is an actual exchange of tax information.
+In this sense, 76 SOCIMIs have been admitted to the BME Growth, and 23 SOCIMIs have been admitted to the Euronext Access Paris.
+Finally, three SOCIMIs are listed on the Spanish Continuous Market (Mercado Continuo) (e.g., Merlin Properties Socimi, SA).

-Furthermore, the decision to apply this special tax regime must be adopted by the general shareholders meeting and notified to the Tax Authorities prior to the final quarter of the financial period in which it is intended the special tax regime be applied (for example for the financial year January 1, 2020 - December 31, 2020, the decision must be adopted before October 01, 2020).
-This tax regime will take effect as from that financial period (2020) until notification is given to stop applying this special regime.
+Furthermore, the decision to apply this special tax regime must be adopted by the general shareholders meeting and notified to the Tax Authorities prior to the final quarter of the financial period in which it is intended the special tax regime be applied (for example, for the financial year January 1, 2021, to December 31, 2021, the decision must be adopted before October 1, 2021).
+This tax regime will take effect from the 2021 financial period until notification is given to stop applying this special regime.
 The communications notified to the Tax Authorities after this deadline shall prevent the application of this special tax regime in the said tax period.